plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 > :thinking: For the parameter you identified in the previous question, would it help to simulate 20000 sites rather than 10000?

 {% comment %}
-no, not even an infinite amount of data would narrow down the estimate of birth_rate (do you understand why?)
+no, not even an infinite amount of data would narrow down the estimate of birth_rate because we fixed the tree and edge lengths to their true values, and thus no amount of sequence data can improve on these values.
 {% endcomment %}

 > :thinking: What would help in reducing the HPD interval for birth_rate?